 The United Nations Sustainable Development Goals (UN SDGs) are the blueprint to achieve a better and more sustainable future for all.
 Philly Shipyard has mapped the UN SDGs to our operations.
 This approach helps us understand which UN SDGs the Shipyard can most contribute to, as well as where further action may be needed.
-This mapping process, conducted by an external sustainability consultant, was based on a review of Shipyard business activities and value chain, as well as non-governmental organization (NGO) and industry association perspectives.
-The mapping process also was informed by guidance from the American Bureau of Shipping's "Guide for Sustainability Notations."
+This mapping process, conducted by an external sustainability consultant and reviewed annually, is based on a review of Shipyard business activities and value chain, as well as non-governmental organization (NGO) and industry association perspectives.
+The mapping process also is informed by guidance from the American Bureau of Shipping's "Guide for Sustainability Notations."

-The Shipyard identified six (6) of the 17 UN SDGs as most directly relevant to the Shipyard's mission, value chain and stakeholders.
+The Shipyard has identified six of the 17 UN SDGs as most directly relevant to the Shipyard's mission, value chain and stakeholders.